anddrenunes/SemanticMedWeb/README.md

 1. Install eXist-db 2.0 per the instructions for your platform.
 2. Clone this repository.
 3. The SemanticMedWeb Demo contains an eXist-db application that can be imported directly into the database using the eXist client.
     Import the smwdemo subdirectory into your db/apps collection.
+The latest code is in the 1.0 branch.

 _more to come_